bakurpapashvili-syntax34/RHINO-File-Manager/README.md

 ===============================================================================
-Developed by BakurPapashvili34 in 2026 for the Linux Community.
+Developed by Bakur Papashvili in 2026 for the Linux Community.
 ===============================================================================